QuarkXPress

 QuarkXPress is desktop publishing software for creating and editing complex page layouts in a WYSIWYG (What You See Is What You Get) environment.
-It runs on macOS and Windows.
-It was first released by Quark, Inc. in 1987 and is still owned and published by them.

-The most recent version, QuarkXPress 2024 (internal version number 20.0.0), introduces two new palettes: Font Manager and Picture Links, and has compatibility with macOS Sonoma, as well as the option to export to IDML format.
+It was first released in 1987 by Quark, Inc., who continue to develop and maintain the software, which is available for both macOS and Windows.
+As of 2026, the current version is QuarkXPress 2026 (internal version number 22.0.0), and is compatible with macOS Tahoe.

 QuarkXPress is used by designers, publishing houses and corporations to produce from printable to multimedia projects.
 Recent versions have added support for ebooks/flipbooks, Web and mobile apps.